thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game help entries are in *help.dat* file which is in *data* directory.
-- To remove existing help topic from game, you can delete it from *help.dat* or in modification file add tag `entry` with attribute `title` which value will be title of help to remove and attribute `action` with value `remove`.
+- If you want remove or update any existing help topic, you can do it in *help.dat* file in *data* directory or in modification file (better option) add tag `entry` with attribute `title` which value will be title of selected help topic and attribute `action`.
+Then if you modify existing help topic, add changed values.

 ### Help data structure
 - Each help entry is between `entry` tags.
 - Attribute `title` is help menu entry in main help menu.
 It can be number or text.
 - Optional attribute `action`: what to do with this entry.
 Possible values
-  are: "add" (add this entry, default option) or "remove" (remove this entry).
+  are: "add" (add this entry, default option) or "remove" (remove this entry) or "update" (update selected entry).
 - Text between tags `entry` is help entry text text visible when player select this option from help menu.
 - Inside help text you can use special variables which later will be replaced